- Faculty Members

-Third year students read books and papers on microeconomics.
-Fourth year students prepare for writing their graduation thesis.
+Third year students will study basic methods of macine learning by reading textbooks in turns and using computers.
+Fourth year students will prepare for writing their graduations thesis.
 All students are required to write a thesis on either theoretical or applied econometrics.

 Subjects of the seminar depend on the interest of participants.

 - "Identification Problem of the Exponential Tilting Estimator under Misspecification," Economics Letters, (2013), 118, 509-511.

 - "Generalized Empirical Likelihood-Based Focused Information Criterion and Model Averaging, " Econometrics, (2013), 1, 141-156.